paketo-buildpacks/paketo-website/content/docs/reference/java-reference.md

 ### Heap

-The Heap memory value, ultimately supplied as the `-xmX` JVM flag, is calculated using the following formula:
+The Heap memory value, ultimately supplied as the `-Xmx` JVM flag, is calculated using the following formula:

 `Heap = Total Container Memory - Non-Heap - Headroom`